Archive for the ‘Commercial Real Estate’ Category

 Common Security Deposit Problems and Solutions

-Security deposits, as part of signing a rental agreement, are incredibly important for all parties involved, both the landlord and tenant.
+Security deposits and security deposit alternatives, as part of signing a rental agreement, are incredibly important for all parties involved, both the landlord and tenant.
 They protect the landlords financially in case of any damages, rent defaults, or costs incurred for cleaning the property.

 For the tenants, security deposits are a form of law that binds them to care for the rental property and holds them accountable for their actions.
 However, there are instances where both parties can have conflicts with respect to the security deposit which leads to confusion.